Didn’t meet some of your writing goals last year? Some advice from an award-winning journalist and bestselling author on how to this year.

 But what happens when you mess up the goals from last year?
 Where’s the real advice about missed deadlines and lost goals that all but kill the inspiration to come up with new ones?

-I didn’t achieve three of the ten goals I had set for myself this year, even though I was obsessive about looking at them each day and measuring my performance regularly.
+I didn’t achieve three of the ten goals I’d set for myself this year, even though I was obsessive about looking at them each day and measuring my performance regularly.
 I’m tempted to say that life got in the way or blame the shift in priorities that happened mid-year.
+But these are things that can and will happen each year.
+Instead of putting your life on hold when the strains and stresses get too much, plan your goals accordingly right at the beginning.

 1. Are you actively pursuing your targets?